calebdeji/use-network-status-code/README.md

 const CheckForNetworkStatusCodeAnd = () => {
 	const { networkStatusCode, clearStatus } = useNetworkStatus({
-		baseURLs: [authUserEndpoint, authAdminEndpoint] // accepts an array of urls through the baseURLs properties, excludingURLs : [loginEndpoint] //specifies the endpoint that matches one of the baseURLs but shouldn't be tracked });
+		baseURLs: [authUserEndpoint, authAdminEndpoint], // accepts an array of urls through the baseURLs properties,
+		excludingURLs: [loginEndpoint] //specifies the endpoint that matches one of the baseURLs but shouldn't be tracked });

 	if (